Starting a cat or dog breeding business

 Hobby or business

-But if you have litters regularly and your intention is to make a profit from them, you will be classified as a business owner.
-The Dutch Animal Husbandry Decree (Besluit houders van dieren, in Dutch) contains a number of rules for breeding animals.
-Under this Decree, you can be considered to run a commercial breeding business if you sell, deliver, or breed more than 20 dogs or cats a year.
+If you sell a litter of puppies or kittens once, you are not an entrepreneur.
+If you have more litters and try to make a profit from them, you may be a business.
+You then breed on a commercial basis.
+The Dutch Animal Husbandry Decree (Besluit houders van dieren, in Dutch) lays down the rules for breeding animals.
+According to this decree, you are a commercial breeder if you sell, deliver or breed more than twenty dogs or cats in a year.

 Rules for commercial breeders